karlssberg/Motiv/README.md

 ## Usage

 The following example is a basic demonstration of how to use Motiv.
-It shows how to create a basic proposition and then use it to determine if a number (3 in this case) is negative or not.
+It shows how to create a basic proposition and then use it to determine if a number is negative or not.

 ### Basic proposition
 A basic proposition can be created using the `Spec` class.
 This class provides a fluent API for creating a